By Lewis Spratlan | For Mixed SATB Chorus and Orchestra | 25′

 Composer: Lewis Spratlan

-Text by: Constance Congdon, Walt Whitman, Lewis Spratlan
+Text by: Constance Congdon, Walt Whitman, and Lewis Spratlan

-Choral materials and orchestral parts are also available for rent or at a discount for multiple copies.
-Please contact us for more information.
+Choral materials and orchestral parts are also available for rental or at a discount for multiple copies.

 Of War contemplates our habit of destroying one another from four points of view: a young recruit, upon his induction into the army, ponders the future; a native American warrior prepares for the Battle of Wounded Knee; the poet keeps watch over a dying companion on a Civil War battlefield; and a soldier delivers a micro-incremental account of her own death from artillery fire in the Iraqi desert.